 The declaration must confirm:

-• Vehicle Details: Specifics about the vehicle triggering the registration, including the VIN (Vehicle Identification Number), make, model, and year.
+- Vehicle Details: Information about the vehicle you are registering, including the Vehicle Identification Number (VIN), make, model, and year.

 📝 Important: A Statutory Declaration for a Registrant Identification Number must be signed before a Notary Public or Commissioner of Oaths.